 Walking Trails

-Join us on the walking trails as we explore and enjoy these Greek Islands.
+Join us on the walking trails as we explore and enjoy the Greek Islands.

-Our walking trails are between 3-hours to 4-hours each day and range from are easy to moderate.
+Our walking trails are between 2-hours to 3-hours each day and range from are easy to moderate.

 The walking trails offer a mix of coastal walks, walks past the many historical sites, walks through olive groves,